 Maine Snowmobile Tour: The Forks to Eustis

-Your 3 night adventure starts at Northern Outdoors.
+Your adventure starts at Northern Outdoors.
 Check in for your cabin in the woods is at 4:00pm, but feel free to come in early to grab a sampler of our beers, and grab a bite to eat from our brewpub.
 Rest up and fuel up – because the fun begins bright and early!

 Snowmobiling Route from The Forks to Eustis

 The trip from The Forks to Eustis will take approximately 4 and a half to 5 hours, depending on your style of riding and how many stops.
-Breakfast starts at 7am, with a large selection ranging from omelets to french toast to steak tips to fruit bowls and yogurt.
+Breakfast opens at 7am, with a large selection ranging from omelets to french toast to steak tips to fruit bowls and yogurt.
 Gas pump opens at 9am if you need it, cash only.
 You start off on the Kennebec River Trail, heading north along the Kennebec River — lots of deer, so keep your eyes peeled!

 The River Trail will meet up with ITS 87/86 and you’ll head on 86 West into the West Forks, where trails can get a little beat up with the increased traffic.
 Don’t worry, they should smooth out again nicely as you head out of town on Coburn Summit Riders trails along the Dead River on ITS 86 West.
 Stay on 86 as it wraps into the woods and back to the river by Grand Falls.
 This is well worth the short detour – follow signs to Grand Falls, park your sled, and take a quick two minute walk to the overlook for these views…